1inch/limit-order-protocol/description.md

 **Implementation example**

-Below is the example how of ERC721 token proxy
+In this example, we are using an ERC721 token proxy contract:

 ```solidity
 contract ERC721Proxy is ImmutableOwner {